MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/getting-started-with-playfab-explorer-advanced.md

 ---
-title: Using the PlayFab Explorer
+title: Getting started with Explorer Advanced
-author: mckmoffatt
+author: nathankong-microsoft
-description: Illustrates how to use the Explorer feature. ms.author: mcelliot ms.date: 07/24/2019 ms.topic: article ms.prod: playfab
+description: Illustrates how to use Explorer Advanced to write queries. ms.author: nakong ms.date: 09/22/2020 ms.topic: article ms.prod: playfab
-keywords: playfab, insights, explorer ms.localizationpriority: medium
+keywords: playfab, insights, explorer, advanced ms.localizationpriority: medium
 ---

-# Getting started with PlayFab Explorer
+# Getting started with Explorer Advanced

 >[!IMPORTANT]
 >The Explorer Feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.

-Explorer is designed to let you discover insights in your event data the [Azure Data Explorer query language] (https://docs.microsoft.com/azure/data-explorer/write-queries) – a SQL-like language optimized for ad hoc data exploration.
+Explorer Advanced is designed for more complex queries and deeper insights using the [Azure Data Explorer query language] (https://docs.microsoft.com/azure/data-explorer/write-queries) – a SQL-like language optimized for ad hoc data exploration.

 ## Authoring custom queries

-To begin authoring your own queries in Explorer, it's important to first understand the shape of the data you're accessing.
+To begin authoring your own queries in Advanced mode, it's important to first understand the shape of the data you're accessing.

 ### The events.all table